liuyang89116/MyPractice/sec_6_garbage_collection.md

 Garbage collection is a process of **reclaiming the runtime unused objects**.It is performed for memory management.

 ###118) What is gc()?
-gc() is a daemon thread.gc() method is defined in System class that is used to send request to JVM to perform garbage collection.
+gc() is a daemon (守护进程) thread.gc() method is defined in System class that is used to send request to JVM to perform garbage collection.

 ###119) What is the purpose of finalize() method?
 finalize() method is invoked just before the object is garbage collected.It is used to **perform cleanup processing**.